-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision The School liaises carefully with the feeder The SENDCo and Pastoral staff from the The SENDCo organises transition
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision The School liaises carefully with the feeder Infants' school to identify those pupils with additional needs who will be joining Biscovey Academy in year 3.
+Additional transition visits are available as required.
+Both Biscovey Infants' and Biscovey Academy have the same SENDCo who works across both schools.
+Parents are informed by letter in the Summer term report of their child's next class.
+The staff from the feeder schools meet to formulate transition plans.
+Infant school staff make weekly visits during the latter part of the Summer Term to allow vulnerable Year 2 children to familiarise themselves with the new setting.
+The SENDCo organises transition arrangements for vulnerable children and those on the SEN register.
+Poltair, Fowey and Penrice School have established links with Biscovey Academy, with key staff identified and extra transition days can be facilitated.
+Teachers from the previous class meet and plan with the new class teacher at the end of the

-Infants school to identify those pup additional needs who will be joinin Biscovey Academy in year 3.
-Additional transition visits are avai required.
-Both Biscovey Infants and Biscov academy have the same SENDCo works across both schools.
-Parents are informed by letter in th Summer term report of their child's ig plans.
-Infant school staff make weekly visit the latter part of the Summer Term to vulnerable Year 2 children to familia themselves with the new setting. and those on the SEN register.ts duringPoltair, Fowey and Penrice Schoolto allowhave established links with Biscovey class.
-Teachers from the previous class and plan with the new class teach end of the Summer Term.
-Each new class has designated tr days to spend time in their new class er at the ansition ass.
-If a child moves school before the Year 6 every effort is made to con new school and to send school red promptly.
-There are opportunities in year 5 a all pupils to spend a day at Fowey Academy. tact the cords and 6 for
+Summer Term.
+Each new class has designated transition days to spend time in their new class.
+If a child moves school before the end of Year 6 every effort is made to contact the new school and to send school records promptly.
+There are opportunities for children to spend days in their new classes at the end of term, including Year 6 at their new Secondary Schools.